Vocal Fry

 This effect may do more harm than good if you have to give a speech or are in a job interview because studies suggest that it might make people appear less authoritative.
 Additionally, speaking with a fry in your voice might come out as hesitant or lazy, as opposed to being sensitive or emotional like while singing.

-In the early years, Vocal fry was used more commonly by young women than by males among native speakers of American English.
-Compared to male speakers, female speakers utilized vocal fry four times more frequently when asked to read a piece.
-But now at present, most people around the globe speak with vocal fry effect, after having watched celebrities speak with vocal fry.
+In the early years, it was used more commonly by young women than by males among native speakers of American English.
+Compared to male speakers, female speakers utilized four times more frequently when asked to read a piece.
+But now at present, most people around the globe speak with this effect, after having watched celebrities speak with vocal fry.

 You must check out celebrities like Kim Kardashian, Scarlett Johansson, Howard Stern, Zooey Deschanel.